-I'm passionate about giving a voice to people underrepresented in society.
-My travels and filming in Cambodia, Nepal, and Laos made me realize the importance of photography and film in sharing stories from "voiceless" people with a bigger audience.
+My travels and filming in Cambodia, Nepal, and Laos made me realize the importance of photography and film in sharing stories with a bigger audience.
 Usually, I now describe myself as a storyteller working with video, photography, and code.

 I speak fluent German, French, English and understand a bit of Italian, Spanish, Russian.

 My field experience as a photographer and filmmaker

 It is a global world, yet we know so little about the people living in it.

 For example, how do the farmers in Laos live and cultivate the coffee that we drink every day, or how does gardening help bring migrants and locals closer together in Switzerland?